UC-IIC-3143-Software-Development/typescript-minimal-template/README.md

 #### `npm run coverage`

-Create and show the current code testing coverage with `npm test -- --coverage`.
+Create and show the current code testing coverage with `npm test -- --coverage --collectCoverageFrom="./src/**"`.
+The current coverage threshold is 70%, you can edit this at `jest.config.js` file.